rajatscode/hannahanna/README.md

 # hannahanna (hn)

+note 2025-11-12: wip; currently just vibe coded. building some stuff to see if it works

+---

-A Git worktree manager that enables true parallel development with isolated environments.
+A worktree manager that enables true parallel development with isolated environments.

 ## What is hannahanna?